amehime/hexo-renderer-multi-markdown-it/README.md

 yarn remove hexo-renderer-marked
 ```

-If you have already removed the default renderer, and others you might of added, you can now safely install `hexo-renderer-markdown-it-ex`
+If you have already removed the default renderer, and others you might of added, you can now safely install `hexo-renderer-multi-markdown-it`

 ```
-npm i hexo-renderer-markdown-it-ex --save
+npm i hexo-renderer-multi-markdown-it --save
 ```

 or

 ```
-yarn add hexo-renderer-markdown-it-ex
+yarn add hexo-renderer-multi-markdown-it
 ```

 if an error is reported as